lprescott/todolist-nrg/README.md

 # todolist-node-react-graphql
-A simple secured web application that allows users to maintain multiple lists of tasks.
+A simple secured web application that allows users to maintain multiple lists of tasks, built with the NRG stack.

 ## the NRG stack